 Here are some things you still need; a water conditioning agent like ReptiSafe, optional branches, a spray bottle for misting the enclosure, possibly a drainage layer which includes a substrate barrier and hydroballs, and a heating element.
 The heater is only a requirement if the room temperature of your house is too cold.
 Some frog species require warmer temperatures while others do quite well in the low 70’s.

 Yet another kit suitable for tree frogs.
 This one, however, is from the folks at Zoo Med.
-Their naturalistic terrarium frog kit includes a terrarium, eco earth substrate, terrarium moss, one fake plant decoration, ReptiSafe water conditioner, ReptiVite with D3 (a supplement), and an amphibian care guide.
-Unfortunately, I cannot find anywhere to buy this kit online.
-Check your local pet store!
+Their naturalistic tropical kit includes a terrarium, mini deep dome lamp, eco earth (substrate), terrarium moss, one plastic plant, reptisafe (water conditioner), reptivite (reptile vitamins), and an amphibian care guide.

 Here is what you still need to buy; a water dish, heater, possibly a drainage layer with a substrate barrier and hydroballs, optional branches, a hygrometer thermometer, spray bottle for misting, and a light.
 Not all of these items are needed; it depends on the species of frog you’re keeping.

 Zoo Med ReptiHabitat Amphibian Kit

 The Zoo Med ReptiHabitat Amphibian Kit includes a 10-gallon tank, ReptiSafe water conditioner, eco earth substrate, terrarium moss, a log hut, food and water dish combo, a plastic bush plant, analog thermometer hygrometer, ReptiVite, a terrarium cleaner, and an amphibian care book.
 This is yet another one I cannot find available online.
 Your local pet store might have one in stock or perhaps they can order one for you!